 - Technology and the Quality of Life (UT) - 5 EC

-- Technology, Globalization and the Environment (UT) - 5 EC
+- Technology, Globalisation and the Environment (UT) - 5 EC

 Block 2A + Block 2B